You’ve likely heard the term ‘cybersecurity policy’ before. But what is it? And why does your company need one?

 Why are policies so important?

-According to research from Aviva, 90% of security breaches occur through human error.
+According to research, 90% of security breaches occur through human error.
 However, improving your cybersecurity isn’t about blaming employees for their all-too-human mistakes.
 It’s about giving your people the tools and knowledge to better protect themselves.

-According to research from Aviva, 90% of security breaches occur through human error
+According to research, 90% of security breaches occur through human error

 This is where policies come in.
 Policies and procedures provide a roadmap for day-to-day operations.
 They ensure compliance with laws and regulations, offer guidance, and even help employees make better decisions.
 After all, if your people don’t know which behaviours are harmful, they can’t correct them.